 SHOULD A CHRISTIAN PARTICIPATE IN MARTIAL ARTS

-By Dr. Dennis E. McCain
+By Dr. Dennis E. McCain, Sr., 7th Degree Black Belt

 Questions whether Christians should participate in martial arts need addressing.
 Should Bible believers learn to fight or to defend themselves?
 Will this possibly instill a wrong attitude in life?
 The answers are not simple ones; but I believe that answers can be found in the Bible to reconcile this seeming dilemma.
 I trust that this article will set some things straight in the Christian community regarding martial arts, and provide a sense of direction as you make important decisions for your family.
 Each believer must define his/her life's decisions based upon truth from Scripture.
 Each person must chose what is the will of God for their own life and the lives of those in their family.
 The martial arts are not for everyone.
 Time constraints, personality issues, physical status, focus on ministry and many other concerns, may outweigh the decision to chose martial arts as a form of exercise or method of training.
 Each of us must make choices for life, based on the Lord's leadership.
-The Lord never acts out of harmony with His character or attributes.
+The Lord never acts out of harmony with His Word, His character or His attributes.
 God is God.
 His character and qualities never change, because He is the unchanging God.

 The following reasons lead me to believe that studying martial arts is not unbiblical: